Archive for August, 2008

 In Minneapolis/St. Paul, there’s been plenty of democracy suppression over the last few days, with various police forces raiding homes and gathering points of groups planning to protest the Republican National Convention.
 Glenn Greenwald covers the bases here, and also has a follow-up about Federal involvement.

-As pointed out in a letter to Glenn, this isn’t new by any means (nor, I suspect, is it restricted to the Republican convention—I’d be rather surprised if the same stuff happened around the DNC).
+As pointed out in a letter to Glenn, this isn’t new by any means (nor, I suspect, is it restricted to the Republican convention—I’d be rather surprised if the same stuff didn’t happen around the DNC).
 It also goes back a lot further than the letter-writer suggests (they cite 2000 as the starting point).

 Impressions of The Dark Knight